-When I learnt that I had been offered a training contract with Orrick my initial thoughts were of excitement and relief.
-At last I had overcome the major hurdle facing all would-be solicitors today; I had secured that elusive training contract!
+When I learned that I'd been offered a training contract, my initial thoughts were of excitement and relief.
+At last, I'd overcome the major hurdle facing all would-be solicitors today—I'd secured that elusive training contract!

 Then a feeling of panic set in.